M1Dr05/IsTheApp/README.md

 the application work with the api of firebase with which you will have to create a project in firebase and synchronize the application with such project.
 [Firebase API](https://firebase.google.com/)

+Enable the following development platforms on firebase:
+`Authentication`, `realtime database` and `storage`.

+- in authentication/sign-in method enable the `email` access provider

-in firebase real-time database assign the following rules:
+- in firebase real-time database assign the following rules:
 ```java
 {
   "rules": {